 Robert is a former Victorian Attorney-General and Minister for Finance.
 He was the Member for Box Hill in the Victorian Parliament from 1992 to 2018, and is currently the Acting President of the Victorian Liberal Party.

-Robert was first elected to Parliament in 1988 at the age of 31, and since then has served the community both as a local MP and in a wide range of portfolio areas including Attorney-General, Treasury, Finance, Industrial Relations, Planning, WorkCover, Gaming, ICT, Energy & Resources and Major Projects.
+Robert was first elected to Parliament in 1988 at the age of 31, and subsequently served the community both as a local MP and in a wide range of portfolio areas including Attorney-General, Treasury, Finance, Industrial Relations, Planning, WorkCover, Gaming, ICT, Energy & Resources, Major Projects and Counter Terrorism.